jackshiels/PlantMonitor/README.md

 ![MQTT](https://raw.githubusercontent.com/jackshiels/PlantMonitor/main/Images/mqtt.jpg)

 The project was tested successfully using both the moisture threshold and an MQTT signal.

+## Long-term support considerations

+TODO

 Try setting it up at home, and feel free to branch off this repo too!

 Jack Shiels